free things to do in New York City

 Author Reading | Chasing Cosby: The Downfall of America's Dad

-Award-winning investigative reporter, Nicole Weisensee Egan, pursued the allegations that "America's Dad" drugged and sexually assaulted women.
+Award-winning investigative reporter, Nicole Weisensee Egan, pursued the allegations that "America's more Dad" drugged and sexually assaulted women.
 Her stories and interviews with survivors shaped the prosecution that led to his conviction.
-The "Chasing Cosby" podcast updates and expands upon Egan's reporting in the book of the same name, collecting the first-hand accounts of women who have accused Cosby of sexual assault.
+The "Chasing Cosby" podcast updates and expands upon Egan's reporting in the book of the same name, collecting the first-hand accounts of women who have accused Cosby of sexual assault. less

 New York City, NY; NYC